CenturySturgeon/Notes/Notes/5_SQL.md

 ### Comparisson Math Operators

-Comparisson Math Operators are very useful when filtering out information (I.E when using the `WHERE` key word).
+Comparisson Math Operators are very useful when filtering out information (I.E when using the `WHERE` keyword).

 | Operator | Description                  |
 |----------|------------------------------|